 If you use a wheelchair that exceeds the stated maximum weight, assistance with boarding and alighting is not usually possible.
 Electric vehicles that might block free and safe access to the passenger coach because of their size are not allowed on the trains.
 Use of Segways, quad bikes and vehicles with a combustion engine is prohibited both at railway stations and on trains.
 If you are using a special bicycle, such as a handbike, tandem, recumbent bike or tricycle, you must buy a bike ticket.

-On board all other trains, groups may only be able to travel in different compartments or split across several trains, depending on the size of the group.
+If several people are travelling in wheelchairs, a maximum of 10 people in wheelchairs can travel together on double-deck trains (IC2000/IC2020).
+On board all other trains, groups may only be able to travel in different compartments or split between several trains, depending on the size of the group.
+You can obtain further information from the SBB Contact Center on 0848 44 66 88 (CHF 0 08/min.).

 Travelling with rollators.